-Wishful Thinking leads to growth and change, which usually involves a level of risk, and risk-tasking requires courage.
+Wishful Thinking leads to growth and change, which usually involves a level of risk, and risk-tasking requires courage, emotional courage.

 In my very first blog post, I shared that my first reaction to taking risks usually involves fear and procrastination.
-So, I have learned to use a series of activities, which have allowed me to increase my courage and face my fears.
+Years ago, I learned to use a series of activities to increase my courage and face my fears because I knew I couldn’t create the life I really wanted without change, a bit of risk and deeper emotional courage.

-The idea of combining the steps into a diet came to me after reading the book “The Joy Diet” by life coach and Oprah magazine columnist, Martha Beck.
-I read “The Joy Diet” about eight years ago, and immediately started using it to create more joy in my life.
+The idea of combining the steps into a diet came to me after re-reading the book “The Joy Diet” by life coach and Oprah magazine columnist, Martha Beck.
+I read “The Joy Diet” the first time about 18 years ago, and immediately started successfully using it to create more joy in my life.

-I hope the “Courage Diet” helps and encourages you, as much as it has guided and supported me.
+I hope my “Courage Diet” helps and encourages you, as much as it has motivated, guided and supported me.

-To get started, all you need is a pen, a piece of paper, and the wish to change your life, even just a little.
+To get started, all you need is a pen or pencil and a journal or notebook, and the wish to change your life, even just a little.

 My Courage Diet